tomachalek/kombo/README.md

 Kombo is a simple framework for building rich interactive web applications.
 It defines a small set of classes and types providing state management for [React](https://reactjs.org/) applications.
-Internals are based on [RxJS](http://reactivex.io/) but in most cases, there is no need to know much about reactive streams (but it is definitely a good thing to understand them as it is a great concept).
+Internals are based on [RxJS](http://reactivex.io/) and [Immer.js](https://immerjs.github.io/immer/docs/introduction).
 Kombo takes some loose inspiration from Flux architecture and Redux library.
-It is used in production in applications containing tens thousands of lines of TypeScript code and with thousands of users per day.
-It can be run on both client and server (within a Node.JS instance).
+It is used in production (~thousands user per day) in applications containing tens thousands of lines of TypeScript code with complex interactivity and open/modular architecture.
+It can be run on both client and server (Node.JS).

 See Kombo in action: